mdda/mdda.github.io/_posts/AI/2015-03-14-dropout-puzzle.md

 According to 'lore', dropout:
   Forces the network to search over multiple ensembles Stops neurons becoming reliant on the answer that another is giving

+  Is like 'altitude training' : Wager et al, Altitude Training: Strong Bounds for Single-Layer Dropout, NIPS 2014

 ReLU vs alternatives
   ReLU have one-sided function, meaning that gradients cannot propagate if unit not overall 'on'